unfolding-io/StarFunnel/README.md

 ## Clone this repo or deploy to netlify

-Easily deploy this theme to Netlify with a single click.
+Easily deploy this theme to Netlify or Vercel.

 ## 1. Setting up the .env file